sithmel/diogenes/README.md

 What is a service
 -----------------
-I define as a "service" a function with a specific interface.
+I define a "service" as a function with a specific interface.
 Its arguments are:

 * a configuration, common to all services
-* a list of dependencies (other services)
+* a list of dependencies (the output of other services)
 * a callback (services are asynchronous by default)

-A service outputs a "dependency", this is identified with the a name.
+A service outputs a "dependency", this is identified with a name.
 Services are organized inside registries.
 The common interface allows to automatise how the dependencies are resolved within the registry.

 From functions to services